xively/xively-rb/README.md

 [![Build Status](https://secure.travis-ci.org/pachube/pachube_data_formats.png)](http://travis-ci.org/pachube/pachube_data_formats)

-Pachube Data Formats gem
+Cosm gem
 ========================

 WORK IN PROGRESS

-This gem will convert between Pachube Data Formats.
+This gem will convert between Cosm Data Formats.
-You can use it to prepare data for sending to Pachube or for parsing data received from Pachube.
+You can use it to prepare data for sending to Cosm or for parsing data received from Cosm.

 Allowed inputs
 --------------

- * XML (Pachube EEML)
+ * XML (EEML)
  * JSON
  * CSV

 Outputs
 -------

- * XML (Pachube EEML)
+ * XML (EEML)
  * JSON
  * CSV

-PachubeDataFormats Interface
+Cosm Interface
 ----------------------------

-If you have your own model that maps to a Pachube Feed (such as an ActiveRecord model), this plugin will provide many convenience methods to convert your objects into Pachube objects.
+If you have your own model that maps to a Cosm Feed (such as an ActiveRecord model), this plugin will provide many convenience methods to convert your objects into Cosm objects.

 ### Example with ActiveRecord